shimaore/ccnq3/doc/Install.md

 Base system
 -----------

-Your base system should be a current Debian/testing system.
+Your base system _must_ be a current Debian/testing system.
-Other systems might work but are not supported.

 Hostnames and DNS
 -----------------